 The following are considered qualifying personal events:

-An employee must notify their employer or direct supervisor when they become aware of the need for a temporary change, either verbally or in writing.
+An employee must notify their Project Director when they become aware of the need for a temporary change, either verbally or in writing.
 They must state the temporary change is to accommodate a qualifying personal event.
 No later than two days after returning to work, the employee must indicate in writing the date for which the temporary change was requested and note the change was due to the employee’s qualifying personal event.

 Within 14 days of receiving the request in writing, the employer must provide a written response that includes the following information: